Worried about catching a cold or flu this winter? Here's how to boost your immune system to help your body’s defenses reach peak performance.

 Every winter, adults can expect to come down with an average of two to three colds.
 And if we don’t take the right precautions, a bout of flu could be in store too.
 Though our immune system does a pretty good job of fighting off the viruses that cause these illnesses, it’s not foolproof.
 Germs can slip through our defenses, especially when we’re exposed to the elements or run down.

 Despite what you might have read, no individual food, pill, or life change is going to bolster your body’s immunity enough to prevent you from getting sick.
 Your immune system is a complex, interrelated network of cells and biologic responses.
 It’s not easy to overhaul the entire system.

 That said, making a few smarter choices could cumulatively lower your chances of getting sick this winter.
-Here are a few immune-promoting tips to try.
+Here are a few tips you can try to boost your immune system.

-Get vaccinated.
+Get vaccinated to strengthen your immune system.
 The flu vaccine is the “single best way to prevent the flu,” according to the Centers for Disease Control and Prevention (CDC).
 The shot produces antibodies that help your immune system target the flu virus if you’re exposed to it.
 Although vaccine effectiveness varies from season to season, it can reduce your risk of getting sick by 50 to 60 percent if it’s a good match with circulating virus strains.
 And if you do get the flu, the vaccine will make your illness milder and help prevent serious complications like pneumonia.